sutoiku/puffin/docs/Metastore.md

 - Partition-level frequencies are first computed by the serverless functions.
 - From there, counts of distinct and duplicate values are sent to the Monostore, which then picks the right algorithm.
 - Algorithm `#1` if the sum of counts of distinct values is lower than a threshold defined by the Monostore's size (1M for a small one).
-- Algorithm `#2` if the sum of count of duplicate values is such that all duplicate values could be handled by a single serverless function.
+- Algorithm `#2` if the sum of counts of duplicate values is such that all duplicate values could be handled by a single serverless function.
 - Algorithm `#3` otherwise.

 ### Low count of distinct values